 Recommended time of stay : 2 days minimum

 Between Trujillo and Chiclayo you can find different bus companies or even combis that take you for little money.
-The trip takes about 3 hours 30 min.
+This part of the itinerary takes about 3 hours 30 min.

 The city of Chiclayo is not particularly interesting, but it is the starting point for museums and sites in the region.
 The Royal Tombs Museum explains the discovery of the tomb of the Lord of Sipan.
 It is considered one of the best museums in Peru.
 The Pyramids of Túcume and the Museum are a must, because it is very informative.
 For nature and bird lovers visit the reserve of Chaparrí.